 Given the wide differences in approach to EBFM seen in the fishery management regions, the ESMWG subcommittee determined that it was beyond our scope to try to evaluate and compare implementation by region.
 Instead we propose to make a synthesis of observations about the general questions listed above and to use these observations to formulate recommendations on how to improve regional fishery management implementation of EBFM.
-This includes opportunity to make observations and recommendations about fisheries in a broader Ecosystem Approach to Management across NOAA.
+This includes opportunity to make observations and recommendations about the state of fisheries science in a broader Ecosystem Approach to Management across NOAA.